-That’s not what early investors are looking for… Releasing the Coinbase stock to the general public is going to give patient investors that backed the company from the beginning a chance to score big.
+That’s not what early investors are looking for… Releasing the Coinbase stock to the general public gave patient investors that backed the company from the beginning a chance to score big.

-Coinbase isn’t looking to raise money in order to dominate the market.
+Coinbase wasn’t looking to raise money in order to dominate the market.
 If it were, it wouldn’t be going about this process with a direct listing.
 It would follow the traditional IPO process.
-But this method will give those who backed Coinbase from the start a chance to trade their stake in the company for some cold hard cash.
+But this method will gave those who backed Coinbase from the start a chance to trade their stake in the company for some cold hard cash.

-There’s little doubt that demand is going to be huge when the Coinbase stock is unleashed to the public on April 14.
-Both institutional and retail investors are licking their chops to get in on the action.
-That demand is going to send Coinbase shares upward fast.
-And those early Coinbase backers are going to finally have the chance to make back their money and then some.
+When the IPO first went to market, demand was fairly high.
+It’s obvious some institutional and retail investors were licking their chops to get in on the action.
+That demand sent Coinbase shares upwards early.
+And those early Coinbase backers got to finally have the chance to make back their money and then some.